Provably Reliable Classifier Guidance via Cross-Entropy Control: Introduction

-More concretely, can we identify conditions under which a small expected KL divergence to the target label distribution guarantees control of the guidance vector field error, and can we construct counterexamples demonstrating that, in the absence of such conditions, small KL divergence does not imply convergence of the guidance vector field?
+More concretely, can we identify conditions under which a small conditional KL divergence guarantees control of the guidance vector field error, and can we construct counterexamples demonstrating that, in the absence of such conditions, small KL divergence does not imply convergence of the guidance vector field?

-\paragraph{Our contributions.} We establish tight conditions under which small KL divergence guarantees accurate classifier guidance and make the following advances:

-\begin{itemize} \item \textbf{Low classification error does not imply effective guidance in general.} We construct classifiers with vanishing cross-entropy error but bounded or diverging guidance error: for any differentiable conditional $p(y \mid x)$, we exhibit sequences where (i)~the KL divergence is $\mathcal{O}(1/n)$ while the gradient error is $\Omega(1)$, or (ii)~the KL divergence is $\mathcal{O}(1/\sqrt{n})$ while the gradient error is $\Omega(n)$ (\cref{thm:kl-not-score}).

-\item \textbf{Low classification error implies effective guidance under smoothness.} We prove that if the data distribution has bounded support and the classifier is $C^2$ with gradient and Hessian bounds matching those of the ground-truth conditional, then cross-entropy loss of $\varepsilon^2$ implies guidance error of order $\widetilde{\mathcal{O}}(d \varepsilon / \sigma_t^2)$ (\cref{theorem: good-classifier-preserve-guidance}).